teodragovic/teodragovic.github.io/posts/2021-12-01-using-css-variables-custom-properties-as-content-property-value.md

   - dev
 ---

 CSS custom properties can be used to set values on any other CSS property.
 Combining it with `content` property to set some content in pseudo-element works as you would expect it.
+As long as content value is of type String that is (more on that follows).

 ```css
 // This works